easyJet : Gatwick drone disruption cost easyJet nearly 15 million pounds | MarketScreener

 Analysts at RBC said they had trimmed their profit-before-tax forecast for easyJet by 3 percent as a result of the Gatwick disruption, but retained their "outperform" rating as "far worse" earnings cuts were already priced-in.

-EasyJet said it had enjoyed a good operating performance with the exception of the Gatwick disruption and took a different view of the market from Ryanair, which warned lower than expected winter air fares would hit its full-year profit.
+Drone disruption aside, easyJet said its operating performance had been good, striking a contrast to Ryanair, which warned lower than expected winter air fares would hit its full-year profit.

-EasyJet said it expected full-year headline profit before tax broadly in line with current market expectations.

-Total revenue rose by 13.7 percent to 1.3 billion pounds in its fiscal first quarter to Dec.
-31, after passenger numbers rose by 15.1 percent to 21.6 million.
+EasyJet said total revenue rose by 13.7 percent to 1.3 billion pounds in its fiscal first quarter to Dec.
+31, and that it expected full-year headline profit before tax broadly in line with current market expectations.

-"Second half bookings continue to be ahead of last year," Lundgren said.
+"We feel that this environment is robust and solid, and we do well in it," Lundgren said, adding that bookings for the summer were ahead of last year despite uncertainty over Brexit.

-(Reporting by Alistair Smout; Editing by Kate Holton and Mark Potter)
+(Reporting by Alistair Smout; Editing by Kate Holton/Mark Potter/Susan Fenton)

 By Alistair Smout